Applied-Scientific-Research/nvortexVc/README.md

 Direct Biot-Savart solver for 2D and 3D vortex blobs accelerated with Vc

 ### Build and run
-This should be easy on a Linux host, but first you will need to build and install [Vc](https://github.com/VcDevel/Vc).
+This should be easy on a Linux host, but first you may want to build and install [Vc](https://github.com/VcDevel/Vc).

     git clone https://github.com/VcDevel/Vc.git
     cd Vc